VibeCodingToken/vibecodingtoken.github.io/token.md

+---
+layout: default
+title: TOKEN
+nav_order: 3
+---

 # Buy VIBE

-**Important:** VIBE is a community access token for vibe‑coding activities, not an investment product.
-Buying or holding VIBE does **not** give you equity, profit rights, or any guarantee of value.
-Only use funds you can afford to lose, and do your own research.
+**Important:** $VIBE is a community access token for vibe‑coding activities.
+Holding $VIBA can gain you access to future hackatons and used to list vide coding projects, and purchase upper tier NFT access passes.

 ## Contract address